Join our newsletter for updates and exclusive content!

 The Weekend Warrior / Part Time - 200 ah

-This person runs a modest suite of DC appliances such as a DC fridge, puck lights, strip lights, maxxair fans, and USB chargers.
+This van lifer runs a modest suite of DC appliances such as a DC fridge, puck lights, strip lights, maxxair fans, and USB chargers.
 They have a 1,200 W inverter but don’t use it for energy intensive tasks such as cooking and heating water.
 Air conditioning is not a practical option with only 200 ah of 12 V lithium ion batteries.
-This type of van may be considered a budget build, but at least they have power for a couple days if it’s cloudy or they are parked in the shade!
+This is most optimal for part time van lifers.

 Recommended Battery Options: